jasondellaluce/falco-playground/falco-playground/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploy the React app to GitHub Pages.\
+It creates a branch `gh-pages`, push there all built artifacts, and configures github pages to publish that branch.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**